candlepin/candlepin.github.io/docs/subscription-manager/dbus_objects.md

    * an owner of the entitled subscriptions
    * a list of pools that the entitled subscriptions provide
    * a list of products that the pools provide
+   * a list of subscriptions that the entitled environment provide
+   * a list of products that are installed in a system

 ## Methods
 * `getStatus()`: Returns a string describing a current entitlement status.